svilupp/LLMTextAnalysis.jl/docs/src/FAQ.md

 ### Example of creating a new template

-We first duplicate the `TopicLabelerBasic` template to have a starting point and 2 add two new instructions in section "Topic Name Instructions".
+We first duplicate the `TopicLabelerBasic` template to have a starting point and add two new instructions in the section "Topic Name Instructions".

 ```julia
 tpl_custom = [